bhadreshpsavani/IntelEdgeAINotes/Notes/README.md

 * [`Executable Network`](https://docs.openvinotoolkit.org/latest/classie__api_1_1ExecutableNetwork.html)=`IECore` with loaded `IENetwork`.
 It is where [inference request](https://docs.openvinotoolkit.org/latest/classie__api_1_1InferRequest.html)(synchronous/asynchronous) is handled.

 ## MQQT (MQ Telemetry Transport):
-lightweight publish/subscribe architecture
+* lightweight publish/subscribe architecture
-Resource-constrained devices and low-bandwidth setups It is for * machine-to-machine communication *
+* Resource-constrained devices and low-bandwidth setups
+* It is for *machine-to-machine communication
+* very lightweight
+* used with self-driving cars, such as with the Robot Operating System, or ROS for short

+### Publish/Subscribe:
+* One client publishes to a topic, another client subscribes to the topic and The broker handles passing the message from the publishing client on that topic to any subscribers